Mione/JavascriptDesignPatterns/README.md

-# Module, Singleton, Publisher/Subscriber Pattern
+# Javascript Patterns

-Simple javascript implementation of the module pattern.
+Simple pure javascript implementation of the Module, Singleton, Publisher/Subscriber design patterns.

-The barebone namespace-ing and module creation.
+Includes the barebone namespace-ing as well.

 For much more details do check this link: http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html